Dangl-IT/Dangl.GiteaOrgManager/README.md

   -o, --org        Required.
 The name of the target organization to mirror to

   -e, --exclude    A list of repositories to exclude from the mirroring, comma separated

+  -m, --skip-mirror    If enabled, then no automatic Gitea mirroring will be setup

   --help           Display this help screen.